Mapsui/Mapsui/docfx/mapsui/documentation/Renderers.md

 # Renderers

 Mapsui has two renderers:
 - **Xaml** in the Mapsui.Rendering.Xaml assembly.
 Used only in WPF.
-Stable and most complete.
+Older and stable.
-- **WPF** in the Mapsui.Rendering.Skia assembly.
+- **Skia** in the Mapsui.Rendering.Skia assembly.
 Used in all supported platforms.
 Newer.

 ## Differences
 Skia is nearly equivalent to WPF but there are still some differences (This list has grown shorter over last year):